LemonSchneid/Website/README.md

-# Website
+# CV

-This is my personal website i made for a python course project.
-Might use it for a portfolio down the line.
+This is my personal CV i made for a python course project.
+Might use it for an actual CV down the line.